Key Facts about Valpolicella

 it could substitute Corvina in a vineyard till the amount of 50%.

-Rules of Valpolicella permit to use other grapes, till a contribution of 25%, splitted in this way:
+Rules of Valpolicella permit to use of other grapes, till a contribution of 25%, split in this way:

 • red, not aromatic grapes, to a maximum of 15% (max.
 10% for each variety)